xclarifyio/clarify.github.io/README.md

   * Simplify includes to minimize duplication
   * Fix the header/footer margin around the code samples
   * Expand the margin between the code samples and the next paragraph/text
+  * Convert back to the default syntax highlighting where possible
 * Use front matter better
-  * Tag things that are in beta, need support, or are non-standard
+  * Tag things that are in ~~beta~~, ~~invite-only~~, or are non-standard
+  * Simplify the layouts themselves
+  * Add quickstarts to sidebar via a collection
 * Move media list out of WordPress

 ## Contributing